42-AI/42ai_autonomous_cars/get_data/README.md

 server used as a reverse proxy to redirect traffic either to Kibana or Elasticsearch.
 Authentification is required to access ES cluster and Kibana.

 Access to the S3 bucket requires user authentification.
+Ask your admin to get your credentials.